5 Practical Gift Ideas For Nurses In 2021

 Blue Light-Blocking Glasses

-In addition to physically taking care of patients, nurses also have to stare at computer screens during their shift.
+In addition to physically taking care of patients, nurses also have to stare at computer screens during their shifts.
 Doing so exposes their eyes to blue spectrum light, which is said to cause dry eyes, headaches, eyestrain, and sleep disturbance.
 All of these side effects would negatively impact a nurse’s shift and may even affect their work performance.
-Thus, blue light-blocking glasses would be a great gift to a nurse.
+Thus, blue-light-blocking glasses would be a great gift to a nurse.

 Perhaps this is one of the most common gift ideas out there, but you should still consider it.
 You can personalize the water bottle to eliminate its bland exterior.
 Additionally, designing the water bottle yourself would express how much you care for nurses.